Bonneville flood

 The Bonneville flood was a catastrophic flooding event in the last ice age, which involved massive amounts of water inundating parts of southern Idaho and eastern Washington along the course of the Snake River.
-Unlike the Missoula Floods, which also occurred during the same period in the Pacific Northwest, the Bonneville flood only happened once.
-The flood is believed to be the second largest in known geologic history.
+Unlike the Missoula Floods, which also occurred during the same period in the Pacific Northwest, the Bonneville flood happened only once.

 Cause and events

 About 14,500 years ago (radiocarbon dating, 17,400 years ago calendar, "calibrated" dating), pluvial Lake Bonneville in northern Utah reached its highest water level since its formation.
 The lake occupied the present-day basin of the Great Salt Lake, and was far larger, covering about 32000 mi2.
 As it rose the lake level caused seepage at, then breached, the ancient level of Red Rock Pass, a mountain pass at the headwaters of the Portneuf River, a tributary of the Snake River above present-day American Falls Reservoir.
 Ancient Red Rock Pass was the site of two alluvial fans descending from opposite sides of the notch, forming a natural dam.
 When the dam collapsed, it released a 410 ft flood crest down the Portneuf River valley, also spilling into the neighboring Bear River valley.
 When it reached the Snake River, it eroded away a lava dam that had been at the site of the present-day American Falls, releasing a 40 mi lake, American Falls Lake, that had formed behind the natural dam.

-At the peak of the flood, approximately 33000000 cuft/s poured over the Snake River Plain at speeds of up to 70 mph and deposited hundreds of square miles of sediments eroded from upstream.
+At the peak of the flood, approximately 33000000 cuft/s poured over the Snake River Plain at speeds of up to 70 mph and deposited hundreds of cubic miles of sediments eroded from upstream.
 The flood scoured the 600 ft Snake River Canyon through the underlying basalt and loess soil, creating Shoshone Falls and several other waterfalls along the Snake River.
 It also carved and increased in size many other tributary canyons, including those of the Bruneau River and Salmon Falls Creek.
 The flood then entered Hells Canyon, significantly widening the gorge.
 Its waters eventually reached the Pacific Ocean via the Columbia River.